ygfalcon/Solsniper-zero/README.md

 recent updates and performs incremental training every few seconds when this mode is active.

+Enable `distributed_rl = true` so multiple bots share a single training loop.
+Set `BROKER_URL` to a common Redis or NATS instance and launch each bot with `--distributed-rl` or the configuration flag.
+The RL daemon collects incoming `trade_logged` and `depth_update` events from all peers before every update.

 Torch 2 adds the `torch.compile` API which can speed up both training and inference.
 Models are compiled automatically when this feature is available.
 Set `USE_TORCH_COMPILE=0` to disable this optimization.